LegendKan/RedPhoneServer/README.md

 # RedPhoneServer
-The server work only with REST protocol
+The server work only with REST protocol.
 The ZRTP part is not included.
-This server developed for couple days for fun and posted as is without any optimizations for production version.
+This server developed in rush and posted as is without any optimizations for production.
-It developed without any documentations.
-I just parsed Signal-Android code and write a server for it.
-Maybe some method not correct, but it work) Use it only for education!
+It developed without any documentations of Original Server (I just parsed Signal-Android code and write a server for it).
+Maybe some methods is incorrect, but it work) Use it only for education!

 And if you want to use secure calls you need to write your own TURN server